VERITAS-Observatory/V2DL5-Binary-Analysis/README.md

 [![GitHub Super-Linter](https://github.com/GernotMaier/V2DL5/actions/workflows/linter.yml/badge.svg)](https://github.com/marketplace/actions/super-linter)

 This is a collection of simple scripts for the high-level analysis of VERITAS data with gammapy.
+The focus is on binary light curve analysis, meaning this is mostly a reflected region analysis with some binary specific tools.

 Allows to run analysis scripts for a given list of runs or for a cone search around the given on\_region direction.